Sail Scoring

 Finish recording is already being disrupted by GPS trackers and purpose-built mobile apps.
 Publishing and display are peripheral — results can be consumed by any number of tools.
 These parts can be replaced by external innovation.

 The irreplaceable core is scoring itself.
 Given a series configuration, a list of competitors, and per-race finishes — assign scores, apply discards, and produce standings.
-This is the hard, rule-governed, trust-requiring part.
+This is the hard, rule-governed, trust-requiring part — especially the many handicap and rating systems clubs rely on, against which scratch scoring is straightforward by comparison.
 It is the part that must be bullet-proof.

 The long-term aspiration is for Sail Scoring's scoring engine to become the de-facto standard open implementation of sail racing scoring rules — the library that other tools reach for when they need to know whether a tie-break was applied correctly or how progressive handicap points compound across a series.